Juniper & Crow

-The essence of the Goddess, her totality of spirit, is found in this eclectic land of stone and heat, thorn and spiral.
+The essence of Life and Spirit is found in this eclectic land of stone and heat, thorn and spiral.
 Stories are contained in the watercolors of bone-dry canyons and dusty horizons...
-Life is intimately connected to water and strength and adaptability to the lack thereof.
-In this rugged, misunderstood and sometimes distrusted terrain, reverence is found: Her living body.
 These words are a love letter for the vastness of wild land, the mercurial nature of desert creatures and the holy presence of Life transcending constraint.

 Years to Burn: My Dance with the Dragon and Serpent